 We completely understand how important the bond of friendship and the bunkmate relationship is at camp.
 We too have made some of our closest and best friends at camp!
-With that being said, our Bunk Request policy is fair and simple....we will do our best!
+With that being said, our Bunk Request policy is fair and simple... we will do our best!
 The complexity that goes into forming cabin groups goes beyond just the simple requests.
 To ensure the best possible experience for everyone at Camp Eagle Hill, we ask that you trust us and the decisions we make.
-We ask that you help us by following these simple steps...